ssanj/babyloncandle/posts/2018-01-12-readert-writert.md

 # MonadTrans

-The MonadTrans typeclass defines one function called _lift_:
+Let's also have a look at the [MonadTrans](http://hackage.haskell.org/package/transformers-0.5.5.0/docs/Control-Monad-Trans-Class.html#t:MonadTrans) typeclass.
+It defines one function called [_lift_](http://hackage.haskell.org/package/transformers-0.5.5.0/docs/Control-Monad-Trans-Class.html#v:lift):

 ```{.haskell .scrollx}
 lift :: Monad m => m a -> t m a
 ```

 that lifts a Monad into a MT.
-We can use this function to return a Monad into a given transformer.
+We can use this function to insert a Monad into a given transformer stack.

 # A ReaderT WriterT example

-Given the above types and functions, let's have a look at an example of using a ReaderT transformer stack.
+Phew!
+We've just had a whirlwind tour of some typeclasses and related functions.
+Now let's have a look at an example of using a ReaderT/WriterT transformer stack.

 Say we had some configuration about an external service, like its _host_ and _port_.
-How could we use a Reader Monad to supply that configuration to a program?
+We might use a Reader Monad to supply that configuration to the program.

 Let's start by defining a type alias to a Map of String keys and values: